Paxton still has knee issue; Gregorius to start 20-day clock

+KANSAS CITY, Mo.
+(AP) — The only New York Yankees in action Friday were those on the injured list.

+While the big league club was rained out in Kansas City, Yankees pitcher James Paxton and shortstop Didi Gregorius continued testing out their injuries in extended spring training Friday — with mixed results.

-TAMPA, Fla.
-(AP) — New York Yankees pitcher James Paxton still has discomfort in his ailing left knee, and shortstop Didi Gregorius planned to start a minor league injury rehabilitation assignment that Saturday that has him returning to the big league team by mid-June.
+Paxton still has discomfort in his ailing left knee, while Gregorius planned to start a minor league injury rehabilitation assignment Saturday that has him returning to the big league team by mid-June.

-Paxton allowed one hit in four innings and struck out seven against Detroit in extended spring training Friday.
+Paxton allowed one hit in four innings and struck out seven against Detroit.
 He has not pitched for the Yankees since May 3.

 “I felt it a little bit, but I still was able to make my pitches, which is what I wanted to see,” Paxton said.